Rubella is also known as "German Measles" and is caused by rubella virus.

-- Affected persons should be advised to stay at home for 7 days from the appearance of rash and avoid contact with any susceptible persons, particularly pregnant women.
-This is because pregnant women who do not have the immunity to rubella would contract the disease and their foetus could also be affected as well.
-Therefore, close pregnant contacts should be traced and their immunity status should be checked.
+Affected persons should stay at home for 7 days from the appearance of rash and avoid contact with any susceptible persons, particularly pregnant women and women preparing for pregnancy.
+This is because pregnant women who do not have the immunity to rubella would contract the disease and their foetus could also be affected.

 Immunisation against rubella is the most effective way to prevent the disease.
 People are advised to review their vaccination history and past medical history.
 People who had received rubella-containing vaccine documented by vaccination record, past history of laboratory confirmed rubella infection or positive blood test for rubella antibody are considered to be immune against rubella.
 Otherwise, they can be considered as non-immune to rubella.

 For those without rubella vaccination, with unknown vaccination history or unknown immunity against rubella, they are advised to consult their doctor for advice on vaccination, which is usually given together with measles and mumps vaccines as Measles, Mumps and Rubella (MMR) vaccine.
 As it takes about two weeks after vaccination for antibodies to develop and provide protection against rubella, non-immune travellers are advised to plan and get vaccinated ahead (except pregnant women and women preparing for pregnancy).

 As rubella-containing vaccine is contraindicated in pregnant women, all pregnant women and women preparing for pregnancy who are non-immune to rubella should not travel to areas with recent rubella outbreak.
 For outbreak news of the affected areas, please refer to the website of Department of Health's Travel Health Service.